Skip to Primary Menu Skip to Main Content

 Bri Dewalt

-Bri (she/they) started as a Project Coordinator for the MA school-based telebehavioral health program with the Brookline Center for Community Mental Health in January 2022.
-She graduated with a Bachelor of Arts in English (with a minor in gender studies) from Suffolk University in 2016.
+Bri (she/they), CAPM, is the Program Manager for the MA School-Based Telebehavioral Health Program at the Brookline Center for Community Mental Health.
+She started as a Project Coordinator in January 2022.
+They filled in the project management function of the team.
+Bri became a Certified Associate Project Manager through the Project Management Institute in August 2023.
+In July 2024, she was promoted to Program Manager taking over the day-to-day management of the program and the team.
+They graduated with a Bachelor of Arts in English (with a minor in gender studies) from Suffolk University in 2016 and completed the William James Behavioral Health Service Corps program in 2023.
 She has experience in data analysis (2017-2019) and production coordination in international education (2019-2021).
-As a member of the queer community, she hopes to highlight the needs of this at-risk group of youths while servicing the MA School-Based TBH program.
-She fills the project management and administrative functions for the team.
+As a member of the queer community, they hope to highlight the needs of this at-risk group of youth while servicing the MA School-Based TBH program.

 Melanie Rice

-Melanie (she/her) joined the MA School-Based TBH team as the program implementation specialist in May 2022.
+Melanie (she/her) joined the MA School-Based TBH team as the training and technical assistance specialist in May 2022.
 She holds a MA in Psychology with a concentration in Clinical Mental Health Counseling from Antioch University Seattle and a BA in Psychology from Clark University.
 Her past work includes research and event coordination, grant management, UX/UI, and education.
 She is passionate about increasing youth access to mental health support, social-emotional learning programs, and prioritizing communities’ needs.